 Polco helps build and sustain a dialogue about public policy in communities.
 While most questions are from local governments and elected officials, a few other agencies might also use Polco: news organizations, school or special districts, universities and nonprofits.
 If Hillsborough overlaps boundaries with any of these entities, you can choose to subscribe to get their questions too.
 You will not receive those questions without your consent.

 The town tested the online engagement software platform EngagementHQ from Bang the Table to try to make public participation easier for the community.
 The Engage Hillsborough site was expected to be:

 - A quick, safe and convenient way for community members to have their say on a range of issues and topics.

 - An easy way for community members to keep up to date on issues affecting them.

 - A way to allow for a range of different people with different views to discuss matters that affect the community.

-Engage Hillsborough offers a variety of interactive tools, including discussion forums, polls, surveys and crowdsource mapping.
-Participants' feedback will be used in conjunction with other activities ― such as meetings, open houses or surveys ― to reach a more representative cross-section of the community.
+Engage Hillsborough offered a variety of interactive tools, including discussion forums, polls, surveys and crowdsource mapping.

-The Town of Hillsborough is a member of the inaugural Small Places, Big Ideas Innovation Cohort, which is supported by the professional association Engaging Local Government Leaders and the software platform UrbanLeap, which helps cities test and evaluate innovative solutions.
-The cohort consists of local governments across the country that have partnered to address shared challenges.
-Hillsborough is focusing on civic engagement with Morrisville, Rolesville and Sanford under the umbrella of the Triangle J Council of Governments.
+The Town of Hillsborough was a member of the inaugural Small Places, Big Ideas Innovation Cohort, which is supported by the professional association Engaging Local Government Leaders and the software platform UrbanLeap, which helps cities test and evaluate innovative solutions.
+The cohort consists of local governments across the country that partner to address shared challenges.
+Hillsborough focused on civic engagement with Morrisville, Rolesville and Sanford under the umbrella of the Triangle J Council of Governments.